M-Murdock/Summer-2022/README.md

 `StanzaUgarit` imports greek sentences from each chapter of Crosby-Shaeffer (as well as their english translations), then treebanks them (using CoNLL-U format).

+`GetTranslationExercises` reads through the Crosby-Shaeffer xml file and extracts all of the translation exercises, putting them into a csv file

 ---

 ### user-profile-system/